tlocke/chellow-www/content/contribute.md

 Chellow is an Open Source project, and welcomes anyone who would like to contribute.
 Here's a non-exhaustive list of where help is needed:

 * This website.
-If you're keen on web design, this website could do with improvements.
+If you're keen on web design, visit the [GitHub site](https://github.com/tlocke/chellow-www) for this website to start making improvements.
 * Write a blog post for this website.
 * [Outreach](https://opensource.com/article/21/1/open-source-evangelist).
 We need help in reaching people who may benefit from using Chellow, but don't know about it.
 * Using Chellow.
 It would be good to have more users.